 Encourage robust economic growth through the development and retention of businesses and jobs in non-entitlement (I.e., cities and counties that do not receive funding directly from HUD) areas of the State.

-• Facilitate Housing and Service for the Homeless - Minnesota Housing and Department of Human Services
+• Facilitate Housing and Service for the Homeless - Minnesota Housing and Department of Human Services/Department of Children, Youth, and Families

 Provide funds for service providers to meet the various housing and service needs of the homeless population in Minnesota.